gabrielBitts/component-video-switcher/readme.md

 # How it works?
 It has 3 SN74CBTD3384CPWR buzz switchers that are activated by the 5v rail depending on the power switch you pressed where the specific led will light up and output the desired component video.

-This project aims to be a *SIMPLE* maintaining a good video quality with as little image noise as possible!
+This project aims to be **SIMPLE** maintaining a good video quality with **NO** or as **LITTLE** image noise as possible!

 - It was designed with retro consoles in mind.
-- It should NOT be used with more than one console turned on at the same time as it generates a lot of interference in the image!
+- It should ->**NOT**<- be used with more than one console turned on at the same time as it generates a lot of interference in the image!
 - A quality power supply of 5v and around 2a is required (I used a Xiaomi phone charger for extensive testing and everything worked correctly)
-- It is designed to be assembled with parts easily found on Aliexpress for cheap!
+- It is designed to be built with parts easily found on Aliexpress for cheap!

 # Nice to have (Help needed)
 It would be really cool to have a acrylic plate on top and bottom part or even a 3d printed case, wich would turn it into a beautiful cheap switcher, so if you want to help, tweak or improve feel free to contact me or open a issue!

+It's also important that you put a heatsink in the 7805 with the sizes 15x10x25 like this one: [Link](https://aliexpress.com/item/1005008087785677.html?spm=a2g0o.order_detail.order_detail_item.3.797c4c7fuEwGm3&gatewayAdapt=glo2bra)

 # Comparisons
 >Chinese box: